-- Using a vaping product just once was shown to increase people's heart rates and cause their arteries to stiffen, and may cause damage to the lining of the arteries responsible for regulating inflammation and blood clotting.
-All of these conditions can lead to heart disease.
+- Vaping raises your blood pressure and can increase your risk of heart disease and heart attack.
+Using a vaping product just once was shown to increase people's heart rates and cause their arteries to stiffen.
+Over time, vaping may cause damage to the lining of the arteries responsible for regulating inflammation and blood clotting.

 General health risks of nicotine

-Nicotine is not known to cause cancer.
-It is approved for use in nicotine replacement therapies, such as the patch or nicotine gum.
+Nicotine is approved for use in nicotine replacement therapies, such as the nicotine patch or gum.
 However, there are risks linked to nicotine and it is a highly addictive substance.
-As well, exposure to nicotine from smoking is known to contribute to increased heart rate and blood pressure and to cardiovascular disease, and it is suspected that nicotine exposure from vaping has similar long-term cardiovascular effects.
+As well, exposure to nicotine from tobacco is known to contribute to increased heart rate and blood pressure and to cardiovascular disease, and it is suspected that nicotine exposure from vaping has similar long-term cardiovascular effects.